Chapter 15 - Web Apps

 - Within

-function to handle all requests with a path of"/roll"
+main, set up therollHandlerfunction to handle all requests with a path of"/roll".
+See the documentation for the"net/http"package’sHandleFuncfunction.

 Solution